Data Analytics

 What is an AWS Lambda Function?

-Lambda functions are a way of automatically triggering a function in response to an event, that event could be a new data object or point addition to an S3 bucket.
-Lambda functions are serverless, meaning you don't have to worry about computing power, automatic scaling, server maintenance & infrastructure needs, detailed logging, or system capacity provisioning – AWS handles it all through Lambda.
+Lambda functions are a way of automatically triggering a function in response to an event.
+That event could be a new data object or point addition to an S3 bucket.
+Lambda functions are serverless, meaning you don't have to worry about computing power, automatic scaling, server maintenance and infrastructure needs, detailed logging, or system capacity provisioning—AWS handles it all through Lambda.

 Why Serverless Computing?

-Serverless computing is an auto-scaling technology that enables developers to use backend services without worrying about managing multiple on-premise servers.
-With serverless computing, you only pay for the services you use, without any extra charges for increased demand or activity.
-An analogy that could help better understand serverless computing is that it is like switching from a cell phone data plan with a monthly fixed limit to one that only charges for each data byte.
+Serverless Computing is an auto-scaling technology that allows developers to use backend services without worrying about managing some on-premises servers.
+With serverless computing, you pay only for the services you use, at no additional charge for increased demand or activity.
+A similarity that could help you better understand serverless computing is switching from a mobile phone data plan with fixed monthly limits to one that only calculates each data byte.

 Serverless & FaaS (Function-as-a-Service)

-FaaS and Serverless are more or less the same, while serverless involves a cloud provider maintaining all the backend services and infrastructure-related requirements required to run your application (code).
+Although FaaS and servers are roughly the same, serverless consists of cloud providers maintaining all backend services and infrastructure-related requirements for running applications (code).

 Serverless Platform: AWS Lambda

-AWS Lambda is an event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services (AWS).
-It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.
-It again works on serverless technology and there is no need to worry about any server-related requirement, you just simply put the code on Lambda and run it.
+AWS Lambda is an event-controlled serverless computing platform offered by Amazon as part of Amazon Web Services (AWS).
+This is a computer service that runs code as an answer to events and automatically manages the computing resources required by this code.
+It works again with serverless technology and doesn't need to create series-related requirements.
+Simply place your code in the lambda and run it.

 How does AWS Lambda work?

-The code that you want Lambda to run is known as Lambda Function.
+The code you want Lambda to run is called a Lambda Function.
 The function responds to the “Events” such as object uploads to Amazon S3 bucket, updates to dynamo DB table, in-app purchases, etc. For example, these “Events” can be ‘Create Events’ like PUT, POST, COPY objects from or to S3 Bucket.

-You can create a Lambda function by uploading your code as function or write one on you own within the AWS Console.
+You can create a Lambda function by uploading your code as the function or by writing one on your own within the AWS Console.

 AWS Lambda Components

-AWS lambda’s main purpose is to create applications based on events that have the possibility of being activated by various AWS events.
+The main purpose of AWS Lambda is to create applications based on events that have the opportunity to be activated by various AWS events.

-If the situation of having multiple concurrent events arises, AWS Lambda will trigger multiple copies of the function, making Lambda a Function of Service (FaaS) type.
+If a situation causes several concurrent events, AWS Lambda will trigger several copies of the function, and Lambda will become the function (FAAS) of the service.

-Function: this is where the actual code that performs the task lives.
-Currently Lambda supports more than 15 runtimes with new additions planned to come up sometime later in 2024.
+Function: The actual code is here to run the task.
+Lambda currently supports more than 15 conditions, with new additions scheduled to occur a little later in 2024.

 AWS Lambda Use Cases